Alpinisme Nanga Parbat Tiphaine Dupérier

 Clothing designed for committed mountaineering and skiing

-In her bag, Tiphaine carries a Lagoped jacket and pants specially designed for this type of expedition.
-These technical pieces are designed to withstand wind, cold, and repeated handling, while still offering true freedom of movement.
+In her bag, Tiphaine carries a Lagoped jacket and pants specially adapted for this type of expedition.
+Technical pieces designed to withstand wind, cold, repeated handling, while offering true freedom of movement.

 "My pants are a mix between mountaineering and ski pants.
-No reinforcements at the bottom, but a cut designed for exercise, with integrated gaiters and two cargo pockets on the thighs – still a little low, we're working on it," she explains.
+No reinforcements at the bottom, but a cut designed for effort, with integrated gaiters and two cargo pockets on the thighs – still a bit low, we’re working on it," she explains.

 Credit: Boris Langenstein

-The jacket follows the same optimization principle: sleeves designed for technical movements, pockets well placed to remain accessible with a harness, mesh interior to slip accessories into.
-Functional details, tested in the field , and always evolving.
+The jacket follows the same optimization principle: cuffs designed for technical movements, well-placed pockets to remain accessible with a harness, mesh interior to slip in accessories.
+Functional details, tested in the field, and always evolving.

-Tiphaine isn't just a user: she actively participates in the evolution of Lagoped clothing .
-Each expedition feedback feeds into future versions: pocket placement, zip length, choice of materials, breathability, durability, etc. "For example, on the pants, we're still looking for the right position for the DVA pocket, to prevent it from falling on the knee."
+Tiphaine is not just a user: she actively participates in the evolution of Lagoped clothing.
+Every expedition feedback feeds future versions: pocket placement, zipper length, material choices, breathability, durability, etc. "For example, on the pants, we are still looking for the right position for the avalanche transceiver pocket to prevent it from falling onto the knee."

-This constant dialogue between terrain and design , between extreme use and a desire for eco-responsibility, is part of Lagoped's DNA.
-And Tiphaine cares about it as much as she cares about her skis.
+This constant dialogue between terrain and design, between extreme use and eco-responsibility, is part of Lagoped’s DNA.
+And Tiphaine values it as much as her skis.

 Evolving outdoor clothing: Tiphaine, tester and co-creator

-On the ski side, Tiphaine is also refining her equipment : carbon boots, shorter skis, but more maneuverable on hard snow.
-The tent is light, but spacious for three.
-Weight remains a constant issue: "I'm not an ultra-lite pro, but it's something to work on.
+On the ski side, Tiphaine is also refining her gear: carbon boots, shorter skis but more manageable on hard snow.
+The tent is light but spacious for three.
+Weight remains a constant challenge: "I'm not an ultra-light pro, but it's a point to work on.
 You have to find the right balance between comfort, safety, and performance."

 To be continued…